BUMUN 2021 High School Conference Information

-The Benedictine University Model United Nations (BUMUN) High School Conference will take place virtually, via Zoom, on November 21-22, 2020.
+The Benedictine University Model United Nations (BUMUN) High School Conference will take place on the campus of Benedictine Univeristy, in Lisle, IL, November 13-14, 2021.

 Why Attend The BUMUN High School Conference?